Sravan-Apps/securitynotes/sendBeacon_CORS/README.md

 # Final Thoughts:

 Verifying Origin Header presense+ Domain value in Origin Header can be used to block CSRF attacks.

 Synchroniser Token pattern adds additinal layer of security in case of client side security bugs of high severity.

-Adding anti-csrf tokens to existing REST api can be a huge effort.A simple trade of can be to move the cookie/session token to a header.
+Adding anti-csrf tokens to existing REST api can be a huge effort.A simple trade off can be to move the cookie/sessiontoken to a header.

 # References:
 https://medium.com/@longtermsec/chrome-just-hardened-the-navigator-beacon-api-against-cross-site-request-forgery-csrf-690239ccccf